KacyUmana/cse15l-lab-reports/LabReport1.md

 ![Image](ls-no-arg.png)

-Running the command `ls` with no arguments, the terminal produces a list of the contents of the current working directory.
-In this case the terminal produces the contents of the working directory.
+The `ls` command is used to list the files and directories in a directory.
+The primary purpose of the `ls` command is to provide information about the contents of a directory such as file names and directory names.
+Running the command `ls` with no arguments will result in the terminal to default to produce a list of the contents of the user's home directory.
+In this case, the terminal produces the contents of my home directory which are `labreport1.java` and `lecture1`.
+The output of ls may be colorized to make it more visually distinguishable between directories and files, such as how `lecture1` is blue.
+The command `ls` provides essential information about files and directories, allowing them to be viewed and organized in directories efficiently.

 __Command with a path to a *directory* argument__

 ![Image](ls-dir-arg.png)

-The command `ls` when ran with a path to a working directory as an argument, lists the contents of the specified directory.
-As seen above, the terminal output lists the content of the directory /home/lecture1/messages.
+When the `ls` command is used with a path to a directory as an argument, it lists the contents of the specified directory provided instead of the current working directory.
+As seen above, the command `ls` used with the path to the directory `/home/lecture1/messages` lists the content of the specified directory, which are the files `en-us.txt`, `es-mx.txt`, and `zh-cn.txt`.
+The ls command typically displays the list of files and directories in multiple columns, making it easier to read when there is a lot of content.
+The list is sorted alphabetically, with directories appearing first followed by files.
+In essence, the ls command when used with a path to a directory, provides a list of the contents of the specified directory, similar to when listing the contents of the current working directory.
+This is useful in examining the contents of a specific directory without changing the current working directory.

 __Command with a path to a *file* argument__